Boomi Malayalam

 Bhoomi Malayalam is a 2009 Malayalam film directed by T. V. Chandran.
-The film features Suresh Gopi in a dual role along with Nedumudi Venu, Samvrutha Sunil, Padmapriya and other actors.
+The film features Suresh Gopi in a dual role along with Nedumudi Venu, Samvrutha Sunil, Padmapriya, and other actors.
 The film won the Kerala State Film Award for Second Best Film in 2008.
 It also won the John Abraham Award for Best Malayalam Film in 2008.

-Bhoomi Malayalam depicts the plight of seven different women, each of whom represent different periods of time.
+Bhoomi Malayalam depicts the plight of seven different women, each of whom represents different periods.
 Starting from the early 1980s, the film moves down to the present era.